Caption manager

 4. We need to merge the three transcription files to produce a unique caption file.
 This is not just a matter of copy-paste.
 The time codes should add up continuously from the first to the last part.

-However, you should try to automate corrections by using a glossary and/or sets of regular expression rules.
+You should try to automate corrections by using a glossary and/or sets of regular expression rules.
 Create a file named replace-en.txt in your text editor.
 Type the search expression at the start of each line.
 Then type a tabulation and type its replacement.

 An example of the English glossary for this video is here : replace-en.txt.